 If you don’t think of wine when you think of Texas, you’re probably missing out.
 The Lone Star State may play second fiddle to some of the more well-known U.S. producers of Napa or Oregon’s Willamette Valley, but the offerings of Texas wineries are no less sophisticated or well-balanced.
 Along the historic main street of Grapevine, a charming town just outside of Dallas, you’ll find a great selection of some of the best Texas has to offer.

 Texas, my original home state, is the fifth-largest wine-producing state in the U.S., just ahead of our current home state of Pennsylvania.
-A couple of years ago, we got to visit some wineries in the Texas Hill Country where we tried a great sampling of the varietals grown in Texas.
+A couple of years ago, we got to visit some wineries in Fredericksburg where we tried a great sampling of the varietals grown in Texas.
 So, when the opportunity arose to visit Grapevine wineries, we jumped at the chance to try more.
 Here’s a look at some of the stand-out wineries we loved most along the Grapevine wine trail.

 Sloan & Williams Winery